gcanti/fp-ts/docs/modules/ReadonlyRecord.ts.md

 ## pop

-Delete a key and value from a map, returning the value as well as the subsequent map
+Delete a key and value from a `ReadonlyRecord`, returning the value as well as the subsequent `ReadonlyRecord`.

 **Signature**